-Django Starup Template with Jinja Template
+Django Startup Template with Jinja Template

-If you are looking for the Startup Template you can skip to the Starter Template section.
+If you are looking for the Startup Template, you can skip to the Starter Template section.

 Use Cases of this Setup/Template

-For instance, this is best for a dashboard like application since you'll not need a lot of pages in a dashboard and you can do a lot of data intensive work on the backend and just display the output charts and numbers on the frontend.
+For instance, this is best for a dashboard-like application since you'll not need a lot of pages in a dashboard, and you can do a lot of data-intensive work on the backend and just display the output charts and numbers on the frontend.

 .